 But while the Staffs fail to recognize any viable solution that would allow broker-dealers to meet the custody requirements of the CPR in the Joint Statement, it must be noted that methods for establishing and maintaining secure custody of encryption keys have existed for years.
 In fact, in March of 2019 a company called Bitwise Asset Management, Inc. ("Bitwise") gave a presentation to the SEC in which Bitwise explained that custody in the digital asset world has been dealt with by storing the encryption keys necessary to access digital assets with regulated and insured third-party custodians.
-There are currently several regulated and insured third-party custodians use "cold wallets" or "cold storage" computers that are unconnected to the internet and therefore nearly invulnerable to cyber-attacks.2
+There are currently several regulated and insured third-party custodians performing this function for cryptocurrency exchanges today.
+These third-party custodians use "cold wallets" or "cold storage" computers that are unconnected to the internet and therefore nearly invulnerable to cyber-attacks.2